Zoardedz/stemnotes/Biology/LO2.md

 ![](../assets/cytoskeleton.png)

-To compare between animal cells and plant cells we can say that animal cells use ATP for energy, they get provided ATP from the mitochondria, as its not photosynthetic and doesn't have chloroplast.
+To compare between animal cells and plant cells we can say that animal cells use ATP for energy (fun fact, ATP has an activator attached which is Mg++), they get provided ATP from the mitochondria, as its not photosynthetic and doesn't have chloroplast.
 Meanwhile the plant cell has the chloroplast AND mitochondria to provide energy to the cell through sugar compounds, it has chloroplast to make its own food and mitochondria for regular plant breathing.

 Animal cells communicate with neighboring cells through cell junctions and glycoproteins & glycolipids, meanwhile plant cells have a cell wall which unfortunately breaks contact,, BUTTT they have something called plasmodesmata that pass through the connecting cell walls.